-Nigel Alexander joined the UnitingCare Queensland (UCQ) Board in May 2017 and was appointed Chair in July 2018.
+Nigel Alexander joined the UnitingCare Queensland Board in May 2017 and was appointed Chair in July 2018.
 Nigel is a Chartered Accountant and Corporate Agribusiness specialist.
-He is also a Director and former Chief Executive of the North Australian Pastoral Company and is Chair of the Royal Flying Doctor Service Foundation, Prime Super and Allianz Partners Australia.
-He is a former Chairman of RACQ Limited, President of the Australian Automobile Association and a World Council Member of the Paris based Federation Internationale De L’Automobile (FIA).
+He is also a Director of The North Australian Pastoral Company and Chair of the Royal Flying Doctor Service Foundation, Prime Super and Allianz Partners Australia.
+He is a former President of the RACQ and was a World Council member of the Paris-based Federation Internationale De L’Automobile (FIA).
 He holds a Bachelor of Business (Accountancy) Degree from the University of Southern Queensland, a Masters in Applied Finance from Macquarie University and is a Fellow of the Australian Institute of Company Directors.

 Rev. Andrew Gunton

-Cheryl Herbert joined the UnitingCare Queensland (UCQ) Board in April 2018 and was appointed a Director of the Australian Regional and Remote Community Services (ARRCS) Board in February 2020.
-Cheryl has extensive experience in executive management including CEO, Chair and Non-Executive Director positions across the health sector, including Healthy Communities, Children’s Health Queensland Hospital and Health Service, Lives Lived Well.
+Cheryl Herbert joined the UnitingCare Queensland Board in April 2018 and was appointed a Director of the Australian Regional and Remote Community Services (ARRCS) Board in February 2020.
+Cheryl has extensive experience in executive management including Chief Executive Officer, Chair and Non-Executive Director positions across the health sector including the Children’s Health Queensland Hospital and Health Service and Lives Lived Well.
 Cheryl has qualifications in nursing and midwifery and is a Fellow of the Royal Australian College of Nursing Australia and Fellow of the Institute of Company Directors.

 Rev. Heather den Houting

 Reverend Heather den Houting was appointed as the General Secretary of the Uniting Church in Australia, Queensland Synod in June 2016.
-Heather has served across a range of Church Boards and commissions within the Uniting Church at national, state and local levels and is also a member of the Frontier Services Board.
+Heather serves across a range of Church Boards and commissions within the Uniting Church at national, state and local levels and is also a member of the Frontier Services Board.
 Heather has a background in law including government, community and private practice.
 She is a Graduate of the Australian Institute of Company Directors and holds degrees in Economics, Law and Theology, and post-graduate qualifications in Management.